Skip to main content

 Freezing

 If you can’t finish the chicken thighs in the 3 to 4 days or if you want to just make lots of chicken thighs to freeze them, then feel free to!
-The fact that these air fryer chicken thighs are freezer-friendly makes them perfect to meal prep.
+The fact that these chicken thighs are freezer-friendly makes them perfect to meal prep.
 Store your cooked chicken thighs in the freezer for about 3 to 4 months to avoid the possibility of freezer burn developing.

 Reheating